 BitSight rating in terms of IT cybersecurity is now equal with the best in the industry.
 The website is number one ranked in Google Lighthouse rankings.
 So, it‘s literally transformed in less than two years from absolute laggard to one of the absolute leaders.

 That couldn’t have been done without the contribution of people from Tata.
-Both people from TCS, Tata Communications, but also people that have joined Air India, some of which came from parts of Tata.
+Both people from TCS, Tata Communications, but also people that have joined Air India, some of who came from parts of Tata.

 Pawan Luthra: You seem to have many balls juggling in the air.
 What keeps you awake at night?